tommcdo/docs.influxdata.com/content/enterprise_influxdb/v1.7/administration/manage-entropy.1.md

 ---
-title: Manage entropy without the Anti-Entropy service
+title: Manage data inconsistency in InfluxDB Enterprise clusters
+description: Manage data inconsitency, or entropy, in InfluxDB Enterprise clusters manually or with the Anti-Entropy service.
 menu:
   enterprise_influxdb_1_7:
     menu: Anti-entropy service